TREMORS 5: BLOODLINES (2015)

 I thought “Tremors 5” was funnier than “Tremors 4“, but “Tremors 3” had a few more gold nuggets of humor.
 There are some really good lines (loved the reference to Heather) and Michael Gross continues to be committed in his role.
 His articulation is funny, primarily because the character of Burt takes everything so seriously.
 The scene where he’s trapped in a cage works just because of Gross’s mad acting skills.
 I can’t say I liked Jamie Kennedy, but he wasn’t as annoying as I thought he’d be.
 His lingo was awkward and already feels dated, but he balances groan inducing references to Twitter and Starbucks with some genuine moments of pathos.
 Kennedy doesn’t turn in a bad performance, but I sometimes felt he was miscast.
 The character describes his videographer expertise and my immediate thought was “he’s lying“, because he didn’t sound very convincing, but apparently he was supposed to be telling the truth.
 There is also too much toilet humor, with three urination gags occurring back-to-back.
 This is the first “Tremors” movie that didn’t involve S.S.
 Wilson or Brent Maddock in some capacity and while I think the franchise needed new blood, I found myself missing the quirkiness of their scripts.
 The supporting cast here are pretty bland, primarily because the narrative keeps restricting their potential.
 A little time will be spent on a character, but just as they start to become interesting, they’ll die.
 There are two groups of characters, with one being more prominent during the first half, but they don’t last long enough to make it to the second half of “Tremors 5“.
 So characters who barely stood out at all early on are suddenly given the spotlight, but by then it’s too late for me to really care about them.
 Wilson and Maddock might’ve had their own shortcomings and I disagreed with where they ultimately took the franchise, but they knew how to develop ‘attention grabbing’ characterizations.
 “Tremors 5” just has stock horror flick characters and it’s pretty easy to tell who will survive or perish.
 There are some really good call-backs to the previous movies, but I was upset with a scene where Burt indirectly kills someone.
 He doesn’t even react to their death and even though said victim was intended to be an asshole, Burt is usually sensitive about the people dying around him.
 “Tremors 3” even had a moment where he expresses regret for the death of an obstructive, douchebag, Government flunky.
 This is just me being a stuffy fan though, as I think casual viewers will find the scene-in-question amusing.

 “Tremors 5” is the type of sequel that might catch you off guard, because few franchises get this far and retain any level of respectability…much less restore credibility to one after the previous 2 sequels hurt the name value.
 More time and money were put into the production and the filmmakers tried their best to recreate the appeal of the original- with at least some success.
 It’s interesting considering how this parallels and contrasts with the other sequels, primarily the previous two.
 “Tremors 3” was fast paced, but had sloppy direction that collapsed underneath the terrible effects.
 “Tremors 4” was technically superior, showcasing better effects and direction, but struggled with clunky pacing.
 It had put all of its resources into a handful of exceptional scenes, giving them more power, while “Tremors 3” spread its budget throughout the entire runningtime- which is probably why it looks so cheap.
-“Tremors 5” is just as action packed as “Tremors 3“, but consistently maintains a degree of quality all the way through, combing the strengths of both.
+“Tremors 5” is just as action packed as “Tremors 3“, but consistently maintains a degree of quality all the way through, combining the strengths of both.
 I still think “Tremors 2” is a superior sequel, simply because it’s funnier and scarier, but this is a step in the right direction for the franchise.
 Yet there are problems and I do wish Wilson and Maddock maintained SOME involvement, as you ‘can’ argue that this is inferior to the other sequels because it lacks the eccentric personalities of ALL FOUR of its predecessors.
 Part of me even fears that in a few years, “Tremors 4” and even “Tremors 3” will have sturdier places within my memory.
 “Tremors 5” just isn’t quirky enough to stand out as memorable, so as much as I do bash the previous two, they do deservedly hold special places in the hearts of us fans.
 But I also think it’s the best and most entertaining of the latter sequels and I hope “Tremors 6” continues this upward climb.

 Violence: PG-13, much grislier than its predecessors.